 We are working on the U.S. Army Yuma Proving Ground (YPG) in southwestern Arizona.

-The of March 2010, we have documented over 10,000 wildlife events that include 13 species.
+As of March 2010, we have documented over 10,000 wildlife events that include 13 species.
 The most common species in order of frequency have been mule deer, desert cottontail rabbits, black-tailed jackrabbits, and coyotes.
 Most wildlife have been photographed during nighttime, particularly during the hottest months of May through August.
 Bosque size appears to play a role in wildlife use.
 Cameras in bosques 10 acres in size or larger have documented the most use, whereas those in bosques less than 1 acre in size have documented the least use, especially by larger mammals.
 Other species, including birds and various small mammals like bats, also use these bosques, however, they are not effectively documented using trail cameras.
-More detailed results, as described in the Approach section, will follow once field work is completed in April 2011.
+More detailed results, as described in the Approach section, will follow once field work is completed in 2013.

 Mesquite bosques are diverse desert habitats that are used by a wide variety of species.
 This study will allow us to identify factors influencing use of bosques by wildlife.
 Information obtained by this study will assist land managers when planning future development projects potentially affecting these unique habitats.

 5000 W. Carefree Highway, Phoenix, AZ 85086